ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 This article lists and describes the commands and command-parameters that are supported on each of the vehicle types.
-Any parameter that is "grey" is not supported by the autopilot and will be ignored (they are still documented to make it clear which properties that are supported by the `MAV_CMD protocol <https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/common.xml#L531>`__ are not implemented by the vehicle.
+Any parameter that is "grey" is not supported by the autopilot and will be ignored.
+They are still documented to make it clear which properties that are supported by the `MAV_CMD protocol <https://github.com/ArduPilot/mavlink/blob/master/message_definitions/v1.0/common.xml#L1008>`__ are not implemented by the vehicle.

 Some commands and command-parameters are not implemented because they